iterating/316.sba.spinandsip/readme.md

 - The selected dates are processed into a `selectedDates` array, which populates the dates section of the form.
 Users can select and deselect dates due to data handling logic and `array.splice`.
 - The calendar sizing is based on the ser's browser window size.
 - The form input fields are validated by regex on submission.
-- The booking data is stored as an object in a array on localstorage. in the future it will be stored to database such as Supabase.
+- The booking data is stored as an object in a array on localstorage.
+Window size is stored for UX purposes.
+In the future it will be stored to database such as Supabase.
+- Practiced writing arrow functions
 ## Tools Used
 - jsyaml for processing yaml into json.
 I decided to use CDN delivered to keep the files light.
 I would include local libraries if I were to prioritize long term reliability and interoperability.
 For larger projects, I would consider using a framework for package management.
 My tech choices here reflect this project as a learning project with a goal of gaining deeper insight of current web standards of HTML, CSS and Javascript.
 - Flexbox is used heavily for mobile first design